openregister/deployment/README.md

 ### 7. Execute a terraform plan

-You should expect terrafrom to plan to create a new Route 53 DNS record and a new Pingdom availability check.
+You should expect terrafrom to plan to create a new Route 53 DNS record.
+For non-discovery registers it should also plan to create a new Pingdom availability check.

         cd aws/registers
         make plan -e vpc=<myenv>